softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 - **Insert**: A method for inserting a new game into the database.
 - **Find**: A method for retrieving a specified game from the database by gameID.
 - **FindAll**: A method for retrieving all games from the database
 - **ClaimSpot**: A method/methods for claiming a spot in the game.
-The player's username is provied and should be saved as either the whitePlayer or blackPlayer in the database.
+The player's username is provided and should be saved as either the whitePlayer or blackPlayer in the database.
 - **UpdateGame**: A method for updating a chessGame in the database.
 It should replace the chessGame string corresponding to a given gameID with a new chessGame string.
 - **Remove**: A method for removing a game from the database
 - **Clear**: A method for clearing all data from the database